kumarsingaram3/Intelligent-Stock-Screener/README.md

 # Clustering-Stock-Screener
-A clustering tool to help investors speed up their investment process and identify overlooked opportunities
+Building a stock screening tool using KMeans clustering to help investors speed up their investment process and identify overlooked opportunities in the market